Eurovision Young Musicians 2026: Jury members

+Participants and results

-As in 2024, the EBU's official representative for the Eurovision Young Musicians Amelie Rossignol-Farjon announced that a maximum of eleven countries may participate in the contest.
+As was the case in 2024, the EBU's senior project manager and official representative for Eurovision Young Musicians Amelie Rossignol-Farjon announced that a maximum of eleven countries may participate in the contest.
+The EBU justified this step in order to maintain the presentation schedule and the event’s duration.
 There is space for ten broadcasters from other countries alongside the host country's broadcaster.

-As of November 2025, seven countries confirmed their intention to participate in the contest.
-Portugal is set to return after last participating in 2014.
+However, in January 2026, it was revealed that the EBU was considering expanding the number of participants to twelve.